raphaelfuchter/DaddyLive-m3u/README.md

 1. Choose the playlist format that suits your application or media player.
 2. Add the playlist URL to your IPTV application.
 3. Ensure that your application supports the required settings, such as setting the required headers for streams to play.

-## Playlist and EPG Syncing:

-The playlist and EPG data are updated every 4 hours.
-Since streaming data can change frequently, it’s recommended to sync the refresh of both your playlist and guide information simultaneously in your IPTV application.
-If you notice 'No information' being displayed in the guide, try manually refreshing the EPG within your application to ensure the most up-to-date data is loaded.

-## Sports:

-Basketball, Football, American Football, Hockey, Baseball, Motor Sports, Fight (UFC, Boxing), Tennis, Rugby, Golf, Billiards, AFL, Darts, Cricket, Other

 ## Disclaimer: